bradley-frank/bradley-frank.github.io/_posts/2017-09-01-tipping-curve.md

 ---
 title: "Worksheet 2: The Tipping Curve"
-excerpt: "In this notebook, I will illustrate how you can generate a window function, and how you can calculate the associated Fourier Transform"
+excerpt: "The tipping curve is a simple and elegant way to characterize telescope performance.
+Penzias \& Wilson used a similar method to calculate the temperature of the CMB."
 tags:
   - post
   - teaching
   - astronomy
   - cloud
+  - ast2003h
 last_modified_at: 2017-09-01T14:00:00
 ---

 # Worksheet 2: The Tipping Curve

-Please refer to [Chapter 2 of the ERA Notes][era-ch2].
+This worksheet is based on [Chapter 2 of the ERA Notes][era-ch2].

 Recall that if the zenith opacity is sufficiently small, we can write the system temperature of a telescope as follows: